gpiozero/gpiozero/docs/api_generic.rst

 * :class:`SharedMixin` which causes classes to track their construction and return existing instances when equivalent constructor arguments are passed

+* :class:`EventsMixin` which adds activated/deactivated events to devices
+  along with the machinery to trigger those events

 .. _mixin classes: https://en.wikipedia.org/wiki/Mixin